 But I am one of the lucky ones.
 My hyperemesis was proactively and compassionately managed by great doctors.
 I had financial security and health insurance for medications, hospital trips and daily IV fluids through a PICC line.
 And we had a support network at the ready.

 Even with all that, extreme morning sickness and HG are still terrible and traumatic.
 It is only now that I am postpartum and in recovery that I’m processing the lessons I learned from my long, literally nauseating experience.

 I’m often sought out by friends looking for advice when they, or someone they love, start to experience morning sickness.
-Below you’ll find 7 tips for coping with hyperemesis gravidarum that I share with newly pregnant friends dealing with morning sickness or HG.
+Below you’ll find 7 tips for coping with morning sickness and hyperemesis gravidarum that I share with newly pregnant friends dealing with morning sickness or HG.

 These tips focus on lifestyle management and self-advocacy and not medical recommendations.
 Hyperemesis also requires a care plan, and often medications, from your doctor.